Klortho/d3-flextree/README.md

 # To do

-* [c] Create a D3 plugin, change the name from tree to flextree
-* [c] Update the tree-test.html example to use that
-* [c] Make the tree-test.html example use *either* tree or flextree
-* [c] Use nodeSize to configure it.
-* [c] Looks like node size is different depending on the level.
-What the heck?
+* [c] Where is test1_1?

-* Change the name of the repo.
+* [c] Can I resize / scale / transform the drawing after it is drawn?

+* Implement form-from-config

+* Fix the problem with test3_1: algorithm is not right!!

 * Implement controls on the test page
+    * [c] Add a control for preset.

+* [c] Implement different drawing size schemes
+    * Options:
+          * Fixed svg size: use `size`: [500, 500]
+          * fixed size, small nodes (25 X 70)
+          * fixed size, big nodes (25 X 200)
+          * nodeSize as a function
+* [c] Put node sizes into the data, instead of using text size.

+* Get rid of the node-list function -- there are other ways to do this.

 * Can I make it 100% backward-compatible?
 If so, the propose it as a pull-request to tree.
-  Otherwise, implement it as a plugin.
+  Otherwise, implement it as a plugin, named flextree.